JonnyOThan/TweakScale/readme.md

-**WARNING:** DO NOT use this on your existing saves or craft files without backing them up first.
-While I'm pretty sure I can eventually address all the game-breaking issues I'm also pretty sure I haven't yet, and saving your stuff with this version and then trying to go back to other versions will most likely not work.

 # Support

 You MUST include your ksp.log file with all support requests.
 These links are for TweakScaleRescaled.
 DO NOT ask for support on other TweakScale threads.